-Resolution to add ‘right to work’ law to Tennessee Constituion gaining ground
+Resolution to add ‘right to work’ law to Tennessee Constitution gaining ground

 NASHVILLE, Tenn. — A resolution seeking to change the Tennessee’s Constitution to enshrine the state’s “right to work” law is gaining momentum.